mchangrh/sb-mirror/docs/containers.md

 Postgres Setup
 1. Download the mirror to a known directory
 2. Set `postgresExportPath` to the mirror directory
-3. Copy `config/postgres-config.json` to the config directory

 SQLite Setup
 1. Set `SQLITE=TRUE` on sb-mirror
 2. Set the export directories for `SponsorBlockDB.db`

+Uncomment the respective config file mapping

 Database Comparison
 | Database 	| Postgres 	| SQLite 	| MSSQL 	|